sabbierra/sabbierra/CONTRIBUTING.md

-# Contributing to BoomBox
+# Contributing to Sabbierra

-Thanks for considering contributing to BoomBox.
+Thanks for considering contributing to Sabbierra.
 I appreciate contributions in the following areas:

 *   Bug fixes
 *   Discussing the current state of the code